The pros and cons of hiring an independent contractor

 Employees are assets.
 Like sports teams, it's great if you can find someone with talent and then develop their skills and attitude so they become increasingly valuable.
 But it can be annoying and expensive to train a contractor to do a task, then watch them leave and take their skills and knowledge elsewhere.

 Here are some of the practical points you should think about when hiring contractors:

-Don’t just look at the scores.
-Read what the contractors' other clients have written about their work.
+- Read their references: Read what the contractors' other clients have written about their work – don’t just look at the scores

-You're not looking for an employee but you should still make sure the key boxes are ticked: skills, experience, attitude and ability.
+- Interview carefully: You're not looking for an employee but you should still make sure the key boxes are ticked: skills, experience, attitude and ability

-Your payment strategy could affect whether other contractors will want to work for you in the future.
+- Pay on time: Your payment strategy could affect whether other contractors will want to work for you in the future

-Try to include the contractor in meetings, emails, and other operational tasks.
+- Be inclusive: Try to include the contractor in meetings, emails, and other operational tasks

 Where do I find the right contractor?